Peter-Schorn/RegularExpressions/README.md

 Darwin's theory of evolution is the \
 unifying theory of the life sciences.
 """
-let replacedString = try! inputString.regexSub(inputString) { indx, match in
+let replacedString = try inputString.regexSub(inputString) { indx, match in
     if indx > 5 { return nil }
     return match.fullMatch.uppercased()
 }